jmparatte/CPPM/README.md

 2015-08-06: Update in preparation...

 This library provides an interface for reading a CPPM signal delivered by a RC receiver like Orange R615X.
-Commonly, the 22ms frame limit the maximum number of servos/channels to 9.
+Commonly, the 22ms frame limits the maximum number of servos/channels to 9.

 ### Example